 The Indian Health Board (IHB) of Minneapolis was incorporated in 1971 to provide for the health needs of the American Indian community living in Minneapolis.
-IHB provides medical and dental care and counseling services to more than 7,000 patients each year in its offices at 1315 East 24th Street in the heart of Minneapolis’ Phillips neighborhood.
+IHB provides medical and dental care and counseling services to more than 7, medicine 000 patients each year in its offices at 1315 East 24th Street in the heart of Minneapolis’ Phillips neighborhood.

-Dr. Patrick Rock serves as CEO and Medical Director of the Indian Health Board.
+Dr. Patrick Rock serves as CEO of the Indian Health Board.
 He is an enrolled member of the Leech Lake Band of Ojibwe.

 Dr. Rock has also served as clinical instructor at Hennepin County Medical Center.
 He also maintains memberships in several State and National committees on related Native health issues.